 Newly-enacted laws, newly sworn-in legislative bodies and New Year’s resolutions aside, the start of 2019 is bringing a major change to the food and beverage industry.
 As of the Feb.
-1 audit date, the Issue 8 mandate of the BRC Standard for Food Safety is impacting companies around the world who are taking a new look at their food safety mindsets and measures.
+1 audit date, the Issue 8 mandate of the BRCGS Standard for Food Safety is impacting companies around the world who are taking a new look at their food safety mindsets and measures.

-The Issue 8 changes in the BRC Global Standard for Food Safety announced in 2018 and effective for audits this month, was done after careful consideration and collaboration among teams comprised of food manufacturers, foodservice operators, retailers, certification organizations and independent technical experts.
+The Issue 8 changes in the BRCGS Global Standard for Food Safety announced in 2018 and effective for audits this month, was done after careful consideration and collaboration among teams comprised of food manufacturers, foodservice operators, retailers, certification organizations and independent technical experts.

 Here’s how it breaks down for those in the food and beverage industry – and how x-ray inspection fits into the changes: